vincentkerdraon/configo/README.md

 ## TODO

 - Auto completion in bash
-- Helper for the aws instance tag reading
-- Allow detection when using a command (a param is not necessary needed, "git commit")
 - create param.NewBool calling param.New but with the parse func `func(b bool) error` + other common types
 - reader JSON with sub keys and arrays
 - parse() returns errors => show usage